lestrrat/writing-sample/README.md

 is large enough for your bread.
 To take the dough out, simply place the perchment over the dough while it's still in the basket, and simply flip it upside down.

 Place the dough and the perchment onto a surface.
-Take your razoer, and cut the dough at its surface, straight through the center.
+Take your razor, and cut the dough at its surface, straight through the center.
+This incision is called the "coupe", and there are various ornamental decorations you could do with it, but in  this sample we're just using the simplest form.
 The incision does not need to be too deep, but it could go for 5mm to 1cm.
-This incision, or "coupe" acts as a release for the vapors that will form within the dough.
-This way the vapors know exactly where to escape from, but without it, they will try to escape from whereever they can, thereby creating holes and cracks in your dough at random locations.
+This coupe acts a release for the vapors that will form within the dough.
+This way the vapors know exactly where to escape from.
+Without it, they will try to escape from whereever they can, thereby creating holou es and cracks in your dough at random locations.

 Take the dutch oven out of the oven carefully, and place the dough and the perchment inside it.